-- How do I Get a Permanent Link to a Title?
+- How To Get a Permanent Link To a Title?

 - Where can I find help for using HeinOnline?

-- How do I Search and Use Boolean Operators?
+- How Do I Construct a Search Using Boolean Operators?

 - How to find a Public Law Prior to the 57th Congress?